 As a part of submitting an administratively complete Aquatic Nuisance Control Individual Permit application, the applicant and/or their representative must provide notice to adjoining property owners at the same time the application is submitted (10 V.S.A. § 7701 et seq).
 The applicant must certify on the application that notifying adjoining property owners has been completed prior to application submittal.

 Note: Adjoining property owner notification is only applicable to individual permit applications.
 Notice to adjoining property owners is not required when submitting an application for Aquatic Nuisance Control General Permit coverage.

 - If the project is considered large and complex, additional notification requirements apply.
-Contact a permit specialist or Misha Cetner (firstname.lastname@example.org) for additional information.
+Contact Misha Cetner (firstname.lastname@example.org) for additional information.
 Use the Permit Navigator tool to identify the required environmental permits and approvals for projects on a single parcel.
 If it is a linear, polygon, or multi-parcel project, contact a Community Assistance Specialist to get started.

 - The OFFICIAL NOTICE letter is required to be sent by U.S. Mail to notify an adjoining property owner.
 Note: Permit application materials are not required to be sent with this notice.

 - An Adjoining Property Owner Notice for each type of Aquatic Nuisance Control Individual Permit application is required as identified in the Adjoining Property Owner Notification Instructions and as depicted below:

 Addition or Termination of Co-Permittee for Individual Permits